safednn-nasa/DNN-Prophecy/README.md

 - -tx, --train_features (required): Path to the training features.
 - -ty, --train_labels (required): Path to the training labels.
-- -vx, --val_features (required): Path to the validation features.
-- -vy, --val_labels (required): Path to the validation labels.
+- -vx, --val_features (required): Path to the validation features.- -vy, --val_labels (required): Path to the validation labels.
 - -odl, --only-dense-layers: Consider only dense layers.
 - -oal, --only-activation-layers: Include the activation layers associated with the dense layers.
 - -sr, --skip-rules: Skip rules extraction.